SMarieWilson/SMarieWilson.github.io/README.md

 ### Step 4: Setting up file sharing on Kali and executing the malware on Windows

 I started a Python HTTP server on the Attacker machine to share the malware on the Target machine.
 I disabled Windows Defender real-time protection on the Target machine.
 I then accessed the web browser to download and execute the malware on the Target machine.
-I ran netstat -anob to confirm a connection to the Attacker machine's IP and listening port and acertain the process ID of the running malware.
+I ran netstat -anob to confirm a connection to the Attacker machine's IP and listening port and ascertain the process ID of the running malware.

 ![python_http_server(2)](https://github.com/user-attachments/assets/6073597d-992d-4bfd-b178-9b1157a918b2)